 0.60 as from 1 January 2019

-When translating the cadmium levels of chocolate into levels admitted in cacoa beans, European importers will in practice consider <0.5 ppm a good level.
-This is in accordance with the norm of <0.3 ppm in chocolate that Germany is already applying.
-Up to 0.8 ppm will still be accepted, but acceptance above 0.8 ppm will depend on the content of cocoa in the chocolate.
-If the level rises above 1 ppm, chocolate makers will have to blend the cocoa with other cocoa with lower cadmium content.
-This practice is however quite uncommon for products from certain countries, such as cocoa from Latin America.
+When translating the cadmium levels in chocolate into levels admitted in cocoa beans in practice, European importers consider <0.5 ppm a good level.
+Up to 0.8 ppm will still be accepted, but acceptance above 0.8 ppm will depend on the content of cocoa in the finished chocolate.
+If the level rises above 1 ppm, chocolate makers will either reject the product altogether, or will have to blend the cocoa with other cocoa with a lower cadmium content.

-Visit the website of the for recommendations on how to reduce cadmium levels in cacoa beans.
+- Visit the website of the International Cocoa Organisation for recommendations on how to reduce cadmium levels in cocoa beans.
 Provisions for methods of sampling and analysis for the official control of cadmium and other heavy metals will also help you to ensure compliance.

 The European Union has set maximum residue levels (MRLs) on the amount of pesticides allowed in food products, including cocoa.
 The use of pesticides is permitted but should be strictly controlled.
 This is especially relevant for cocoa farmers using pesticides to fight insect infestation such as mired bugs and the cocoa pod borer.

 - Check the legislation regarding the control of pesticide residues (Regulation EC 395/2005) for further information on pesticides.